 Net operating revenue at our property in Central City increased by \$0.5 million, or 2.9%, for the year ended December 31, 2012 compared to the year ended December 31, 2011.
 The increase in net operating revenue is due to increases in gaming, hotel, food and beverage revenue for the year ended December 31, 2012 compared to the year ended December 31, 2011.
-The increase in customer volumes and slot machine hold percentages for the year ended December 31, 2012 compared to the year ended December 31, 2011.
+The increase in gaming revenue is due to an increase in customer volumes and slot machine hold percentages for the year ended December 31, 2012 compared to the year ended December 31, 2011.
 The increase in hotel, food and beverage revenue is due to a new menu introduced in both the grill and deli and increased customer volumes for the year ended December 31, 2012 compared to the year ended December 31, 2011.